Introduction

 Steven Laine 10:41

-Well, it gave me my dad and I have the opportunity to drive across Canada.
+Well, it gave me my dad and I the opportunity to drive across Canada.
 So it’s fantastic.
-And it was Canada’s best winery in 2019.
-If I recall, and it’s got a great reputation abroad.
+And it was Canada’s best winery in 2019 if I recall.
+And it’s got a great reputation abroad.
 I’ve worked with them in different hotels around the world.
 They’ve got a great selection of wines.
 And it’s a huge winery.
 So there’s opportunities to do a lot of different roles.
 So I was working on the bottling line.
-I was working in a cellar, driving a forklift working in the press room.
+I was working in a cellar.
+I was driving a forklift.
+Working in the press room.
 And it was just a wonderful experience.
 I mean, it is hard work.
-Definitely.
-Working in a winery removes the glamour.
-You realise it’s not such a glamorous industry behind the scenes.
-Yes.
-You’re always wet.
-You’re always cold or you’re always hot.
+Definitely working in a winery removes the glamour.
+You realize it’s not such a glamorous industry behind the scenes.
+You’re always wet, you’re always cold, or you’re always hot.
 And there’s a lot of stairs.
-Yes,

 Natalie MacLean 11:18

-exactly.
-Ambition Hill is a beautiful winery to visit.
+Yes, exactly.
+Mission Hill is a beautiful winery to visit.
 I mean it’s gorgeous.
-It’s a Spanish theme, but they’ve got a clock bell tower, they’ve got arches, they’ve got artwork, I mean it’s just
+I don’t know if its a Spanish theme, but they’ve got a clock bell tower, they’ve got arches, they’ve got artwork, I mean it’s just…

 Steven Laine 11:31

-a lot of statues around the vineyards.
-It’s just a beautiful place great restaurants great view over the water over the valley.
-I’m
+They’ve got a lot of statues around the vineyards.
+It’s just a beautiful place.
+Great restaurant.
+Great view over the water over the valley.

 Natalie MacLean 11:36